Foster Care & Adoption

 Regular Foster Care

-Regular foster care, or a Family Foster Home, is general foster care.
+Regular foster care, or a Family Foster Home, is community foster care.
 Children are placed in foster families when they are removed from their home and cared for until they can return home or be adopted.

 Kinship foster care is a license for families in which DCS has placed relative children such as grandchildren, nieces or nephews, etc. These families are not expected to care for other children in foster care.
 HRT is committed to assisting kinship families with the licensing process and providing them with the necessary supports needed to care for family members.

 Respite foster families care for children for short periods of time (i.e., a few days to a week) while their regular foster family is unable to care for them.
 Family Foster Homes can have 1or 2 beds reserved for respite care.